tradle/why-hypercore/FAQ.md

 See a number of issues still pending resolution to make Hyperswarm and Hypercore [work in react-native](https://dat.discourse.group/t/dat-and-react-native/184)

-### Is there an authentication and authorization system?
+### Is there an authentication system?

-Sort of.
-Some capabilities exist to build upon.

-1. Each Hypercore has a public / private key pair.
-Corestore provides deterministic key generation from a Master key.
-There is also a keypair generated by [Noise protocol](https://github.com/mafintosh/noise-network), which was added in [Hypercore V8]((https://mafinto.sh/blog/introducing-hypercore-8.html)) im 2018.
-[Noise protocol](https://noiseprotocol.org/) was designed as part of Signal Messenger and is now used by WhatsApp, WireGuard, Lightning, and I2P.
+Yes.
+Each Hypercore feed has a corresponding public / private key pair.

+1. The receiving feed must prove it knows sending feed's publicKey.

-2. There is a hook that can be registered for feed authentication.
+2. There is a hook to registered a custom feed authenticator.

+### Is there a discovery system to learn what feeds the other peer shares?

+Yes.
+Managed by Corestore, or community provided multifeed.
+Need help with this.

 ## If Hypercore is a P2P Web, what is its URL format?